postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 ### Event listening in Socket.IO

 In Socket.IO, you have the ability to listen to specific events.
-The **Messages** pane will only display the events for which you've added listeners.
+The **Messages** pane will only display the received events for which you've added listeners.
 Events will be color-coded by event, to make them easier to find.

 To the left of the **Messages** pane in a Socket.IO request is a **Listeners** panel of listener events.
 To listen to a new event, enter the name of an event and select **+** to add it.
 Select the toggle next to an event to disable and re-enable listening to that event.
 If you hover over the toggle, you can delete the event listener.